cicirello/user-statistician/README.md

 `include-title: false`, then the conflicting input values will be resolved in favor of the `include-title: false`.

+### `small-title`

+This input controls the font size of the title.
+The default is `small-title: false`, which is a font size of 18px (the font size of the rest of the text in the SVG is 14px).
+The default should be a good choice in most cases.
+However, depending upon the length of a custom title, or if you use the default title but have a long name, then the title may overflow the viewbox of the SVG.
+In a case like this, you can pass `small-title: true`, which will decrease the font size of the title to 16px.

 ### `colors`

 The `colors` input enables you to either select from a set of